zacps/ChipsatSwarmGNC/README.md

 2. i2c_IMU.py - samples all available sensors on the IMU and prints the results
 3. cursor.py - uses the X,Y data from the IMU accelerometer and moves the computer cursor accordingly
 4. cpc_test.py - example transmit message for the CC1101 radio

-### see https://github.com/maholli/SAM32 for more help getting started with circuitpython